10 Best Undervalued Communication Services Stocks for November 2025

 Key Catalysts

-- Attractive dividend yield and capital discipline
+- Attractive dividend policy

 Risk Factors

-- Currency and macroeconomic risks in Brazil
+- Regulatory and political risks in Brazil

 Zillow Group, Inc. Class C (Z)